 I was just at Cedar Point in 2013 for my first ever Coastermania event.
-I didn’t expect I’d be going back again so soon, as I rarely get to visit one of my favorite parks being that it is such a long drive.
-When they announced the conversion of Mantis to Rougarou, I knew I wanted to get back, because I really hated Mantis.
-And with Maverick’s new restraints, it was just too tempting.
-Then the stars aligned, I asked another coaster geek if he wanted to go, since this would be his first visit, and I tacked a few other parks on to sweeten the deal, and viola, we had a trip planned.
-Doug got to my house just before 6am on Friday, May 22, and off we were on our 9 hour drive to Sandusky.
+I didn’t expect I’d be going back again so soon as I rarely get to visit one of my favorite parks being that it is such a long drive.
+When they announced the conversion of Mantis to Rougarou I knew I wanted to get back, because I really hated Mantis.
+And with Maverick’s new restraints it was just too tempting.
+Then the stars aligned, I asked another coaster geek if he wanted to go, and since this would be his first visit and I tacked a few other parks on to sweeten the deal, and viola, we had a trip planned.
+Doug got to my house just before 6 AM on Friday, May 22, and off we were on our 9 hour drive to Sandusky.

-Then I realized that I forgot to grab a memory card, so we went from the battery store (yes, we went to a battery store) to Target, where I picked up a $10 8GB card.
-Afterwards, we checked in to our Motel for the next two nights.
+Then I realized that I forgot to grab a memory card, so we went from the battery store (yes, we went to a battery store) to Target where I picked up a $10 8GB card.
+Afterwards, we checked in to our motel for the next two nights.
 Disclaimer: Never stay at the Roadway Inn in Sandusky.
-Always book a 3 star room on Hotwire.
+Never book below a 3 star room on Hotwire.
 Even if the reviews are good.
 Anyway.
 We headed over to the park.
-It was a little chilly, and honestly, I wish I’d packed a hoodie, but I didn’t.
+It was a little chilly and honestly I wish I’d packed a hoodie, but I didn’t.
 Doug, on the other hand, brought his brand new warm hoodie with him.
 I knew the breeze on the lake would be cold.
 Oh well.
-We got to Cedar Point just before 5pm.
+We got to Cedar Point just before 5 PM.

 March 27-28, 2015

 In 2015 Carowinds had their first big Season Pass Preview nite.
-I say for Carowinds, because 2015 is not only about the new coaster, or the mostly overlooked new slingshot, or the new front gate, or any of that.
-The weekend is about the reinvention of my home park.
-And unlike Madonna, Carowind’s reinvention is going to be relevant for years to come.
+I say for Carowinds, because 2015 was not only about the new coaster, or the mostly overlooked new slingshot, or the new front gate, or any of that.
+The weekend was about the reinvention of my home park.
+And Carowind’s reinvention was poised to be relevant for years to come.

-Even before the official announcement, the local geeks have all been foaming at the mouth, myself included (you know this if you’re reading this and are a local).
-When the rumors of something 300’ were coming, as well as major improvements to the park popped up, the speculation was wild.
+Even before the official announcement, the local geeks had all been foaming at the mouth, myself included.
+When the rumors that something 300’ was coming as well as other major improvements to the park started to pop up, the speculation was wild.
 Too wild at many times, and very annoying at other times.
 But that’s done.
 This weekend was it.

-The park looks great when you get past last year’s addition of a new toll plaza.
+The park looked great when you get past 2014’s addition of a new toll plaza.
 Then you get into the parking lot and head to the front gate.
-It’s amazing.
-Beautiful plaza.
-It’s familiar but different.
-It’s modern and fresh.
-It works, and is far easier to navigate.
-Once inside I headed to find Fury.
+It was amazing.
+A beautiful plaza.
+It was familiar but different.
+It was modern and fresh, evoking the newer front gate at Cedar Point.
+It worked and was far easier to navigate.
+Once inside I headed to find the line for Fury.
 It was overcast.
-Because I’d been on vacation the prior week, I wasn’t able to attend media day, so this was my first time in the park this year.
+Because I’d been on vacation the prior week I wasn’t able to attend media day, so this was my first time in the park this year.
 And because of Charlotte traffic I was 30 minutes later than I’d wanted to be.

 On Thursday I slept in a little and then headed back down to Orlando to Rob’s apartment for more Disney fun.
-Should have went to Animal Kingdom for a bit, but I was planning to go on Friday.
+We should have went to Animal Kingdom for a bit, but I was planning to go on Friday.
 Unfortunately I overslept Friday as I was going to have my nephew drop me off on his way to work, but oh well.
-Our first stop today was Epcot.
-I wanted to try out some Coke so we went to the Club Cool pavilion to try everything out.
-I still love mezzo mix, and I still don’t hate Beverly.
+Our first stop for the day was Epcot.
+I wanted to try some different Coke products so we went to the Club Cool pavilion to try everything.
+I still loved mezzo mix, and I still don’t hate Beverly.
 Up next was Test Track.

-Test Track-I really like the changes they made, very modern, obviously very Tron-esq.
-I’m glad the ride didn’t make a huge change.
-I didn’t get to do any major customization because we were limited in the single rider line, but oh well, I’d rather not have waited the extra hour.
-The experience isn’t much different, but it does feel much more futuristic.
+Test Track-I really liked the changes they made as the update looked very modern and very obviously Tron-esq.
+I’m glad the ride was updated instead of altered.
+I didn’t get to do any major customization to my ‘car’ because we were limited in the single rider line, but oh well, I’d rather not have waited the extra hour.
+The experience wasn’t much different, but it did feel much more futuristic.